joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/30/us/simla-colorado-coronavirus-variant.html?searchResultPosition=4

 **Closing of Air Traffic Control Center for Virus Cleaning Halts Flights in Dallas**\
-`Covid cases at F.A.A. center in Fort Worth lead to ripples of delays and diverted flights across the country.`\
+`A single Covid case at the F.A.A. center in Fort Worth led to ripples of delays and diverted flights across the country.`\
 https://nytimes.com/2020/12/30/us/dfw-airport-closed-covid.html?searchResultPosition=5

 **The Bomb That Struck the Heart of Nashville**\